jonathanwkelly/home/posts/audio-programming-ios.markdown

 After observing the performance improvements even after a quick, unoptimized port from floating point, I no longer had any doubts.
 While it is a bit tricky at first, it gives us a lot of flexibility, letting us mix and match different types and precisions based on the characteristics and requirements of specific components.
 It's almost like it's made for cheating.

-<span class="updated">Updated <time datetime="2012-11-10">november 10, 2012</time>:</span>
-The FM synthesizer will be submitted to the App Store eventually.
-There's a beta version available on [TestFlight](https://testflightapp.com), let me know if you want to try it.